johsteffens/beth/doc/byth/plot.md

   - Use argument NULL for default appearance.
   - Use argument `byth_plot_appearance_s` for custom appearance.

+## Plot Runtime Manager
+The byth plot runtime manager works in the background.

+When a plot request is received, the manager updates a graphical plot window in which all plots are drawn.
+The plot window stays open until closed manually or the program ends.
+The window is newly opened upon the first plot request or when it was closed manually in-between.

 ------
 <sub>&copy; 2024 Johannes B. Steffens</sub>